Most U.S. corporate and Treasury bonds pay semi-annually. Municipal bonds also typically pay semi-annually.

 Accuracy and Disclaimer

-YTM calculations assume the bond is held to maturity and all coupons are reinvested at the YTM rate.
-Actual returns may differ due to reinvestment risk, credit events, early call, and changes in market conditions.
-This calculator is for educational purposes.
+YTM calculations assume the bond is held to maturity with no default, all coupon payments are received as scheduled, and coupons are reinvested at the YTM rate.
+Actual returns may differ due to interest rate changes, credit events, early call, and reinvestment rate variation.
+Bond prices fluctuate with interest rates; selling before maturity may result in a gain or loss relative to the purchase price.
+This calculator is for educational and analytical purposes only and does not constitute investment advice.

 Conclusion